 Job seekers hoping to find jobs close to where they live through a recruiter must reach out to them.
 They can often be found on professional networking sites, such as LinkedIn, or through networking.
 Residents hoping to get noticed must send a professional resume and continually follow up with a recruiter.

-Finding a Job by Cold Calling
+Learn About Finding a Job by Cold Calling

 While cold calling may not be anyone’s favorite method of finding a job, contacting a potential employer can be effective.
 Many residents become nervous and fear rejection.
 However, creating a plan for what you are going to say can ease the anxiety.